 - salt and pepper, to taste

-- Spray a large, non-stick pot with cooking spray, and sauté the onion until it begins to brown.
+- Heat a large, non-stick pot and sauté the onion until it begins to brown.
 Add the garlic and bell pepper and cook for one more minute.
 Add all the remaining ingredients and cook until the flavors blend, 20-30 minutes.

 - Serving suggestion: Garnish with fresh tomato salsa and serve with baked tortilla chips and a large salad.